This section will cover how you'll do that with your troop.

 gsLearn is our online training platform that gives you easy access to online and in-person learning opportunities as well as the ability to track all your accomplishments!
 Learn at your own pace, access additional resources, and repeat info when you need it!

 gsLearn houses all of GSSEM's online training sessions.
-Most of our online trainings, called Short & Snappies are under 15 minutes long and provide a quick overview of a Girl Scout topic.
-GSSEM also provides deep-dive, online training sessions for topics such as getting started as a Girl Scout volunteer, program grade levels, and highest awards.
+Most of our online sessions, called Short & Snappies, are under 15 minutes long and provide a quick overview of a Girl Scout topic.
+GSSEM also provides deep-dive online training sessions for topics such as getting started as a Girl Scout volunteer, program grade levels, and Highest Awards.
 For a full list of GSSEM training opportunities, please view the GSSEM Volunteer Training Catalog.

-In addition to GSSEM's training opportunities, gsLearn houses courses from GSUSA.
-These include the GSUSA Delivering Inclusive Program course and sessions on specific badges, including Daisy petals, Math in Nature, and Mental Wellness.
+In addition to GSSEM's training sessions, gsLearn houses trainings from GSUSA like GSUSA Delivering Inclusive Program and courses on specific badges including Daisy petals, Math in Nature, and Mental Wellness.

 Attention New Troop Leaders